MrHiTech123/OpenFrontHotkeys/README.md

 A pyautogui script that allows you to use keyboard shortcuts while playing [openfront.io](https://openfront.io) rather than clicking through context menus.

+MAY NOT WORK ON SCREEN SIZES OTHER THAN MY OWN

 The keybindings are as follows:

 | Action | Key |